TEAMJESS – and What a Team!!!

 The Team fund total has been boosted in recent weeks by a huge number of donations from individuals and companies.
 William Burgess and David Frost of ProduceWorld who ran in the Half Marathon have raised over £6,000 between them.
 Equalling their drive and determination have been the children from the village.
 Izzy, Hamish and Elspeth Robertson set up a stall at the end of their drive and sold their old bikes and scooters making over £38 to add to their family tally.

-Tim Thompson of Hegartys Solicitors, the main TeamJess sponsor, said “I cannot believe the incredible support that this has gained.
+Martin Bloom of Hegartys Solicitors, said “I cannot believe the incredible support that this has gained.
 We are privileged to be part of it”.
 Hegartys came on board back in February as the front of shirt sponsor giving the team a huge boost.
 They were joined by PC Howard, Palletways and CDL to ensure that all the costs of shirts, website and printing were covered guaranteeing every pound raised by the runners went directly to Jess’ fund and not towards admin activities.

 TeamJess at the Great Eastern Run in 2013 will live long in the memory of the village.
 The fund total will be reported on in the next issue – all the details of this incredible community team can be seen on the website.